openshift/origin-aggregated-logging/deployment/README.md

 Note: In order to allow the pods to mount host volumes, you would usually need to add the `aggregated-logging-elasticsearch` service account to the `hostmount-anyuid` SCC similar to Fluentd as shown above.
+Use node selectors and node labels carefully to ensure that pods land on nodes with the storage you intend.

 See `oc volume -h` for further options.
-E.g. if you have an NFS volume you would like to use, you can set it with:
+E.g. if you have a specific NFS volume you would like to use, you can set it with:

     $ oc volume dc/logging-es-rca2m9u8 \